Table of Contents

 shb.contracts.databasebackup.result

-Options set by a provider module of the database backup contract.
+Options set by the provider module that indicates the name of the backup and restor scripts.

 Type: submodule